DSCI-310-2024/renewenergy/CONTRIBUTING.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

+Before reporting a bug, please browse GitHub issues for any similar issues to avoid duplicating issues.
+Please report new bugs using the GitHub issues by creating a new issue for the bug.

 ### Fix Bugs

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+Please create a new fork to implement any changes and submit a pull request when the changes are complete and working to be reviewed by the team.

 ### Implement Features